softwareag-government-solutions/containers-apimanagement-samples/README.md

 For more details on the GitHub Container registry, please refer to the documentation here:
 [Working with the GitHub Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)

+__Important!__

+The API Portal uses Elasticsearch.
+If you are going to deploy to a Linux system, the maximum map count checks that the kernel allows a process to have at least 262,144 memory-mapped areas.
+Please ensure that the host that docker is running on sets the vm.max_map_count to 262144.

 ## Getting Started
 For your convenience, Software AG Government Solutions has created Docker Compose scripts to accelerate deployment of the containers within your environment.
 These scripts are available in the [webmethods Container Deployments](https://github.com/saggs-cloudops/webmethods-container-deployments) GitHub respository.